US renews offer of Syria co-operation with Russia

 He said that Russia, as an ally of Syrian President Bashar Assad and a participant in the conflict, "has a responsibility to ensure that the needs of the Syrian people are met and that no faction in Syria illegitimately re-takes or occupies areas liberated from ISIS' or other terrorist groups' control."
 Tillerson added that Russia has "an obligation to prevent any further use of chemical weapons of any kind by the Assad regime."

-The appeal echoed similar entreaties made to Putin by the Obama administration that were largely ignored by Moscow, but they came just two days ahead of Trump's first face-to-face meeting with the Russian leader that is set to take place on Friday on the sidelines of the G-20 summit in Hamburg, Germany.
+The appeal echoed similar entreaties made to Putin by the Obama administration that were largely ignored by Moscow, but the latest offer came just two days ahead of Trump's first face-to-face meeting with Putin, which is set to take place on Friday on the sidelines of the G-20 summit in Hamburg, Germany.

 "This

-"If our two countries work together to establish stability on the ground, it will lay a foundation for progress on the settlement of Syria's political future," he said.
+"If our two countries work together to establish stability on the ground," he said, "it will lay a foundation for progress on the settlement of Syria's political future."